KleinMisha/time-trace-tools/docs/data_processing.md

 The `data_processing` package offers convenient tools to analyze and post-process your `Experiment` data.

 ## `Transformation`
-To define a general purpose handler of any workflow, we define a `Transformation` as any operation that

-1. acts on a specified set of target traces
-2. produces a new list of `TimeTraces`s from the original one.
+To define a general purpose handler of any workflow, we define a `Transformation` as any operation that acts on (a specified set of target) traces to produce a new list of `TimeTraces`s from the original one.

 === "Class"
     Most (pre-)/(post-)processing manipulations can be summarized as creating a mutated form of a list of traces by applying a method to a set of target traces.